-STS 002 STS 001 STS 000 Setting start or capture trigger of channel 0 0 0 0 Only software trigger start is valid (other trigger sources are unselected) 0 0 1 Valid edge of TI00 pin input is used as both the start trigger and capture trigger 0 1 0 Both edges of TI00 pin input are used as the start trigger and capture trigger 1 0 0 Interrupt signal of master channel is used (when using slave channel with simultaneous channel operation function)
+STS 002 STS 001 STS 000 Setting of start trigger or capture trigger of channel 0 0 0 0 Only software trigger start is valid (other trigger sources are unselected).
+0 0 1 Valid edge of the Tl00 pin input is used as both the start trigger and capture trigger.
+0 1 0 Both the edges of the TI00 pin input are used as a start trigger and capture trigger.
+1 0 0 Interrupt signal of the master channel is used (when the channel is used as a slave channel with the simultaneous channel operation function).